Gifted & Talented Students and Their Parents:

 Academic Decathlon – There are lots of wonderful academic competitions out there.
 You can go prove you’re the best writer, or the best physicist, or the best speller.
 Academic Decathlon® isn’t about any of that, though.
 It’s not about demonstrating how good a student you already are.
 It’s about daring to push your limits, to master college-level material and to practice skills, like public speaking, that might be wholly new to you.
 It’s about the people you’ll meet along the way—the coaches who will mentor you, the competitors who will challenge you, and the teammates who will become your lifelong friends.
-For more information see Ms. Goodvin in C229.
+For more information see Ms. Barder in E225.

 Beta Club – the National Beta Club is the nation's largest independent, non-profit, educational youth organization.
 We are committed to recognizing and promoting high academic achievement, rewarding and nurturing worthy character, fostering leadership skills and encouraging service to others.
 Our mission is to promote the ideals of academic achievement, character, service and leadership among elementary and secondary school students.
-See Ms. Willocks for more information.
+See Mr. Wallace for more information.

 Book Club – Our mission is to promote recreational reading for personal interest and enrichment.
 Club activities include hosting author visits and book discussions, book/movie parties, community service projects, and the annual Great Grady Book Swap in the courtyard.
-See Ms. Taft in the media center for details.
+See Mr. Montero in the media center for details.

 DECA is an association of marketing students.
 It is open to any student interested in business, marketing, or advertising.
 We participate in community service projects, enter regional business competitions, and work with local business and industry to assist students in developing leadership skills.
 See Dr. Dunton in room E209 for more information.

 Engineering TSA – The Technology Student Association mission is to prepare its membership to be successful leaders and responsible citizens in a technological society through co-curricular activities within the engineering program including communication, leadership, and competitive skill development in the classroom/laboratory environment.
-See Ms. Schofield or Ms. Swift in room E206 or E216 for more information.
+See Ms. Schofield or Mr. Yarnold in room E206 for more information.